Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like

 Have you ever thought about how things would be if WordPress didn’t exist?
 Yes, there are other platforms like WordPress, but most of them are paid and require monthly fees, not to mention the limitations out in your way.

 Before WordPress, creating and managing content for a website was really hard and required raw coding skills.
 Existing platforms like Blogger.com were ok for some, but the constraints they came with (restricted technology and functionality) made things harder and more expensive.

 Coding a secure custom content management system is not as it sounds; it requires some serious security and optimization experience.
 This fact alone discouraged a lot of people from even trying and stuck to limited alternatives.

 WordPress created on 27 May 2003 came about to fix just that, initially starting out a blogging platform grew to become the most popular CMS on the planet that could be used as a starting point for almost any kind of project you can think of.

 With over 30% of the internet using WordPress, you have to agree that it’s not as difficult as it’s painted to be, it’s all just a lack of understanding.

 Can I use WordPress as a Non-Techy?

-Without any technical skills, you can still be a good WordPress User but will find certain things hard to achieve, using WordPress features like Posts or adding images to the gallery is quite natural for anyone as WordPress is made to be User intuitive.
+Without any technical skills, you can still be a good WordPress User but will find certain things hard to achieve, using WordPress features like Posts or adding images to the gallery is quite natural for anyone as WordPress is made to be a User intuitive.

 What you might find challenging is installing and setting up the software initially, which does require some technical skills.

 You don’t necessarily have to do this yourself, though; you can always get someone to setup WordPress for you or use something a managed WordPress plan like BlueHost WP Pro, which comes with WordPress Pre-installed and a lot of technical stuff already setup.